-The prospect of a Best Interests’ Duty and Statement of Advice obligation for mortgage brokers is looming, leaving many concerned about the potential impact on their everyday business practices.
+The prospect of a Best Interests Duty for mortgage brokers is looming, leaving many uncertain about the potential impact on their everyday business practices.

 He also said there was a need for the mortgage broking industry to be regulated in the same manner as financial advisory, which is already beholden to the law.

 Jaime Lumsden Kelly, Solicitor Director of The Fold Legal, says, “Under the BID [as it currently stands for financial advisers] providers need to document background information about the client; what the scope of the advice is; what the clients’ needs and requirements are; alternative strategies and whether these are appropriate”.

 Accompanying this is the possibility of a Statement of Advice – a mandatory form of documentation in which brokers will need to justify and validate their decision-making process in a way which is compelling to the regulator.

 With the prospect of these new guidelines being implemented, many brokers are left wondering what the new laws will look like in practice and what sort of future they need to prepare for.